zanppa/hoverboard-firmware/README.md

 This is a fork of TomTinkering's hoverboard-firmware-hack, which is a fork of NiklasFauth's hoverboard-firmware-hack.

 Main purpose is to implement field oriented control with proper (sinusoidal) space vector modulation.
-At this point the basic concepts are working but need more features (reference chains for example) and testing to be sure.
+At this point the basic concepts are working but need more testing and controller tuning.

 Code here is heavily under development and most likely is not directly compatible with other people's version.
 And may break at any time without prior notice as I develop the features :)